chipster/chipster-openshift/k3s/README.md

 Let's assume that we have a ssh access to an Ubuntu 16.04 server.
 It doesn't matter if it is a physical hardwware or a virtual server.

+The instructions assume that your account has passwordless sudo rights.
+TODO how to set it up?

-We need a lot of storage space to store all the reference genomes, indexes and databases.
+We need a lot of storage space to store all the reference genomes, indexes and users' files.

  * mount at least 1 TB volume to the server
  * create a filesystem to the volume
  ```bash